grajh/obseis-convert/README.md

 # Parameter for extracting parameters from file name.
 # Input 0 to extract parameters from header.
 # Currently two templates (options 1 and 2) are implemented for
-# extracting parameters.
+# extracting parameters from file name.
 Modify them to you needs in
 # 'extract_params_from_name' method of 'SeisFile' class.
 EXTRACT_PARAMS_FNAME = 2
 # Specifiy separator between parameters in file name.